noorulain276775/Machine_Learning/README.md

 ## What is Supervised Learning?
 It is defined by its use of labeled datasets to train algorithms that to classify data or predict outcomes accurately.
+In supervised learning we have:
+1. Labeled Data
+2. Direct Feedback
+3. Predict Output

 ## What is Unsupervised Learning?
 This type of learning uses machine learning algorithms to analyze and cluster unlabeled datasets.
+In Unsupervised Learning we have:
+1. Non-Labeled Data
+2. No Feedback
+3. Find hidden structure in Data

 ## What is reinforcement Learning?
 Learning with the past experience(feedback) is known as reinforcement learning.
+It is an important type of learning where an agent learns how to behave in a enviorment by performing actions and seeing the results.